open-ortho/dent-oip/source/patient_orientation.rst

 Patient Orientation (0020,0020)
 ===============================

 Patient direction of the rows and columns of the image.
+Required because:

+1. This IOD VL Photographic Image does not require Image Orientation (Patient) (0020,0037) or Image Position (Patient) (0020,0032)

+2. This IOD VL Photographic Image does not require Image Orientation (Slide) (0048,0102).

 Allowed Values
 --------------